 Specific strength of materials

 This measures the strength per unit mass, with useful comparisons through strength-to-weight ratios and specific modulus.
 Materials are evaluated based on the loads they can withstand relative to their mass.
-Titanium alloys have among the highest specific strength due to low density and high tensile strength.
+Titanium alloys have among the highest specific strengths due to low density and high tensile strength.

 Cost and Availability